Couple on beach, Fraser Island, Queensland © Tourism & Events Queensland

 Day 2: Brisbane to Sunshine Coast

-On today’s short trip to the Sunshine Coast you’ll soon see the spectacular Glass House Mountains explode skyward from the flat plains.
+On today’s short trip to the Sunshine Coast, you’ll soon see the spectacular Glass House Mountains explode skyward from the flat plains.
 Close by is Maleny, home to crafty types, musicians and farmers.
 Visit the Maleny Cheese factory to stock up for a picnic.
 Next, stop at Noosa where you can go for a hike through the national park overlooking the coastline, or catch a wave at Little Cove.
-Enjoy lunch with a view at the iconic beachside Mooloolaba Surf Club.
+Enjoy dinner with a view at the iconic beachside Mooloolaba Surf Club's Boathouse Restaurant.

 Day 3: Sunshine Coast to Hervey Bay

 From Noosa, it’s onto Australia’s whale-watching capital – and recently named Whale Heritage Site – Hervey Bay, on the doorstep of K’gari (formerly Fraser Island).
 Between July and early November, spend a day watching humpbacks with newborn calves, or hop on the ferry to explore the World Heritage-listed K’gari.

 Today, set off on the Bruce Highway before stopping at your next destination, Bundaberg.
 The Southern Great Barrier Reef starts here, so make sure you visit one of the reef's beautiful islands to discover the abundant marine life of the area.
 On both Lady Elliott Island and Lady Musgrave Island, you can swim with resident turtles.

 Day 5: Bundaberg to Gladstone